ripienaar/apache-blackbox/README.md

 	apache.status.200=1123740
 </pre>

 There are many more variables kept with self explanatory names.
 In addition to overall stats details for each unique URL can be kept.
-The list of URLs to be considered for statistics can be manipulated using the B<--skip> and B<--show> options, how to deal with parameters in the requests can be modified using the B<--fileonly> option.
+The list of URLs to be considered for statistics can be manipulated using the _--skip_ and _--show_ options, how to deal with parameters in the requests can be modified using the _--fileonly_ option.

-Most of the values are always incrementing counters, they will overflow back to zero when the limits of the data storage is reached, these are best used in a B<DERIVE> data format in a RRD file using tools such as Cacti.
+Most of the values are always incrementing counters, they will overflow back to zero when the limits of the data storage is reached, these are best used in a _DERIVE_ data format in a RRD file using tools such as Cacti.

 OPTIONS
 =======